Get Integrated Solar Panels and SAVE hundreds per year on your bills!

 • Choose the right solar panels: The importance of selecting the best solar panels for your specific situation cannot be overstated.
 Be sure to choose the right solar system size and invest in high-quality integrated solar panels.
 This way, you have the assurance that your solar panels will last and perform well for years to come.

 • Consider optimal solar panel placement: To maximise solar panel efficiency, you will need to consider angle and orientation.
-The best position for a solar panel installation is on a south-facing section of your roof at a 30°-40° angle.
+The best position for a solar panel installation is on a south-facing section of your roof at a 30°-40° angle, though panels can still perform well on roofs facing other directions.
 Make sure to have a professional assess your roof to ensure that your integrated solar panels can be installed adequately for optimal performance.

 • Clean your solar panels periodically: One of the surest ways to maintain their efficiency is to keep the surface of your integrated solar panels free of dirt or debris.
 Since they work by absorbing sunlight, you’ll need to make sure that they aren’t obstructed by dirt that can impact their ability to generate electricity.